Geneva to Avoriaz Transfer

 What types of transfers are available from Geneva Airport to Avoriaz?

-Is there a public bus from Geneva to Avoriaz?
+Can I book a bus from Geneva to Avoriaz?

 Which side of Geneva Airport do I meet the driver (Swiss vs French)?